pkrayzel/krayzel.net/content/now.md

 ---

 Inspired by Derek Sivers and his <a href="http://nownownow.com" target="_blank">nownownow.com</a> site, I’m adding my own version as well.

-These are my current challenges:
+It's mostly for me, to remind me of what's important in my life.

+**As a father**:

+- Spent quality time with kids every day
+- Take them out for a whole weekend every few months

+**As a husband**

+- Help my wife more with everything :)
+- Have an evening out with my her every month

+**My personal challenges**:

 - **running 100 km every month** and **workout twice a week** with <a href="https://www.runtastic.com/cs/results" target="_blank">Runtastic Results</a>
   - I've started this challenge in October, so my total target for this year is "only" **650 km**